-Epson, in a code of conduct called "Principles of Corporate Behavior," states "We will protect the security of people and corporate assets and exercise prudence in handling information, and maintain the security of management resources (corporate assets)."
+Epson, in a code of conduct called "Principles of Corporate Behavior," states "We protect the safety and security of people and company assets, and we exercise strict care in the management of all information."
 The company has put in place a system for ensuring the security of employees and visitors.
 Employees recognize the importance of security and follow good security practices.
 The company's assets (financial, tangible, intellectual, brand, information, and other assets) are properly managed, and the assets of other parties are respected.
-We strictly control personal data and confidential information to prevent leaks.
+Epson strictly controls personal data and confidential information to prevent leaks.

 Epson has set forth essential information security principles and rules in a Basic Information Security Policy.
 The company is building an information security governance framework and fostering a corporate culture that reflects the importance and principles of good information security practices.

 Epson’s various business units build and maintain their own information security systems based on Group-wide rules.
 We assess the systems and controls of each business unit, and we check whether information security risks are being managed effectively.
 Group-wide rules and policies established by Group companies were overhauled in April 2017 to remind employees about information that needs to be protected and to help ensure that the proper practices are being followed.
 The senior information security managers of the business units meet regularly to share knowledge and information and to track progress.